gmickel/memorybot/README.md

 - `/help` (/h, /?) - Show the list of available commands
 - `/quit` (/q) - Terminates the script
 - `/reset` - Resets the chat and starts a new conversation - This clears the memory vector store and the buffer window memory.
+- `/context-config` (/cc) - Sets the number of relevant documents to return from the context vector store.
+    Arguments: <number of documents> (Default: 6)
+    Example: /context-config 10
+- `/memory-config` (/mc) - Sets the number of relevant documents to return from the memory vector store.
+    Arguments: <number of documents> (Default: 4)
+    Example: /memory-config 10
+- `/toggle-window-memory` (/wm) - Toggles the window buffer memory (MemoryBot's short-term transient memory) on or off.
 <!-- COMMANDS_END -->

 ## Documentation